poquirion/distribute2mpi/README.md

 # poneyexpress
 Batch processor for localhost or HPC system based on mpi

-It offers an interface similar to the one of multiprocessing and multithreading to run python method in parallel.
+It offers an interface similar to the one of multiprocessing Pool to run python method in parallel.

 Usage: